-Based on these findings Manton et al made a number of recommendations.
+3.5.5 Based on these findings, Manton et al. made a number of recommendations.
 The first of these concerned raising the retirement age.
-When social security was first introduced in the USA in 1935, on average, at age 65 people could expect to live a further 8.8 years in a socially and economically productive state.
+When social security was first introduced in the U.S.A. in 1935, on average, at age 65 people could expect to live a further 8.8 years in a socially and economically productive state.
 This compares with 13.9 years by 1999 and a predicted 16.4 years in 2022.
-Manton et al recommend that the retirement age should be raised to 70 for 2005-06, 72 by 2022 and 77 by 2080.
-These recommendations would still provide the 8.8 years of social security in an active state which the original beneficiaries of social security received in 1935.
-In the case of Medicare and Medicaid Manton et al do not recommend any increase in the age of entitlement as they argue that these measures are partly responsible for the increases in ALE seen since their introduction.
-Instead, they suggest that the age of entitlement is lowered as this will help to keep the population healthier at older ages and allow further increases in the retirement age.
+Manton et al. recommend that the retirement age should be raised to 70 for 2005/06, to 72 by 2022 and to 77 by 2080.
+These recommendations would still provide the 8.8 years of social security in an active state, which the original beneficiaries of social security received in 1935.
+In the case of Medicare and Medicaid, Manton et al. do not recommend any increase in the age of entitlement, as they argue that these measures are partly responsible for the increases in ALE seen since their introduction.
+Instead, they suggest that the age of entitlement is lowered, as this will help to keep the population healthier at older ages and allow further increases in the retirement age.

-3.6.
-Cohort effect
+3.6 Cohort Effect

-Most of the members of the Actuarial Profession who were asked to recommend papers for the scoping project chose actuarial papers which, at least in part, considered the 'cohort effect'.
-In the context of actuarial research the cohort effect refers to a specific cohort who were born between 1925 and 1945 who experienced greater improvement in all-cause mortality than those cohorts born before or after.
-This phenomenon was first described as part of the findings on mortality projections performed by the Government Actuary's Department which looked at the effect of year of birth on mortality improvement (OPCS, 1993).

-The cohort effect is explored in a series of working papers by the Actuarial Profession's Continuous Mortality Investigation.
-These papers describe the process of developing a methodology for future mortality projection, and in particular the significance which this cohort effect may have on future mortality projection.
-Their main finding was that a cohort effect exists centred upon those born around 1926 who experienced especially rapid improvement in mortality since the early 1980s, and that the cohort effect can be used to project forward (CMI Working Paper 1, 2002, CMI Working Paper 2, 2002, CMI Working Paper 20, 2006, CMI Working Paper 25, 2007).

-Richards et al (2006) used the methodologies discussed in the Working Papers to analyse the relative importance of the cohort or period effect in predicting mortality.
-They identified the previously described cohort effect, this time centered on those born in the year 1931.
+- 3.6.1 Most of the members of the Actuarial Profession who were asked to recommend papers for the scoping project chose actuarial papers which, at least in part, considered the 'cohort effect'.
+In the context of actuarial research, the cohort effect refers to a specific cohort who were born between 1925 and 1945 who experienced greater improvement in all-cause mortality than those cohorts born before or after.
+This phenomenon was described as part of the findings on mortality projections performed by the Government Actuary's Department, which looked at the effect of year of birth on mortality improvement (OPCS, 1995). - 3.6.2 The cohort effect is explored in a series of working papers by the Actuarial Profession's Continuous Mortality Investigation Bureau (CMIB).
+These papers describe the process of developing a methodology for future mortality projection, and, in particular, the significance which this cohort effect may have on future mortality projection.
+Their main finding was that a cohort effect exists, centred upon those born around 1926 who experienced an especially rapid improvement in mortality since the early 1980s, and that the cohort effect can be used to project forward (CMIB, 2002a; CMIB, 2002b; CMIB, 2006; CMIB, 2007).
+See Appendix 1 for more details. - 3.6.3 Richards et al. (2007) used the methodologies discussed in the working papers to analyse the relative importance of the cohort or period effect in predicting mortality.
+They identified the previously described cohort effect, this time centred on those born in the year 1931.
 In addition, they identified an increase in mortality improvement with advancing age, that is, there was a greater improvement in mortality within this cohort in 2001 than in 1991.
-This paper revealed that in the UK cohort effects are more likely to predict mortality improvement than period effects.
+This paper revealed that, in the U.K. cohort effects are more likely to predict mortality improvement than period effects.